-(Pocket-lint) - Spider-Man isn't a typical comic superhero; he's one character in the Spider-Verse, a complex web of Spider-People in alternate universes.
+(Pocket-lint) - Spider-Man isn't a typical superhero.
+He's one character in the Spider-Verse, a complex web of Spider-People in alternate universes.
+But it all seems to be converging in the next Spider-Man film, No Way Home.

-Let’s also not forget Marvel has tapped Sam Raimi to direct Doctor Strange in the Multiverse of Madness, an upcoming MCU movie.
-Raimi, if you didn’t know, directed all three Tobey Macguire Spider-Man films from the early 2000s.
-This is prompting speculation that Macguire’s Peter Parker could re-emerge via the Doctor Strange sequel that’s supposedly all about reality breaking down.
+Let's also not forget Marvel has tapped Sam Raimi to direct Doctor Strange in the Multiverse of Madness, an upcoming MCU movie.
+Raimi directed all three Tobey Maguire Spider-Man films for Sony in the early 2000s.
+This is prompting speculation that Maguire's Peter Parker will re-emerge again in the upcoming Doctor Strange sequel that's supposedly all about reality breaking down.
+Doctor Strange also plays a key role in Spider-Man: No Way Home.

-So, this is a fantastic time to re-watch Spider-Man if you want to know all about the MCU or simply learn more about Spider-Verse - specifically the Spider-Man franchise, which consists of three Tobey Macguire films, two Andrew Garfield films, two Tom Holland films (plus the three MCU films he appeared in as Spider-Man), Venom, and the animated hit Spider-Man: Into the Spider-Verse.
+So, this is a fantastic time to re-watch Spider-Man if you want to know all about the MCU and, specifically, learn more about the Spider-Verse.

 Spider-Man movies in order: The best way to watch